ODOT: Roadwork set for next week - Wilmington News Journal

 E. Baldwin Street (Blanchester) SRTS — As part of the Safe Routes to School (SRTS) program, a sidewalk improvement project on E. Baldwin Street, between N. Broadway and N. Columbia streets in Blanchester.
 Crews will be working daily from 7 a.m. to 7 p.m.; however, there should be little to no impact to traffic.
 All work is scheduled to be completed in late summer.

 S.R.
 28 Culvert Replacement — At Tar Pike Road, between U.S. 68 at Midland and Dudley Road near Blanchester.
-S.R.
-28 will be closed Monday, July 18, for up to 30 days.
+Effective Monday, July 18, S.R.
+28 will be closed for up to 30 days.
 Traffic will be detoured via S.R.
 133 at Blanchester, S.R.
 730, S.R.
 350 and U.S. 68 at Cuba.
 Tar Pike Road will also be closed at its junction with S.R.
 28, and motorists may detour to the north by way of 2nd Creek Road.

 S.R.
 124 Culvert Replacement — Between Simkins and West roads, just north of the Clinton-Highland County line.
 S.R.
 124 is closed through early July, and traffic is being detoured via S.R.
 124, U.S. 50 and S.R.
 134 in Highland County.
 All associated work is scheduled to be completed by early fall.